Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Set configuration options

-You can configure Amplitude by passing an object as the third argument to the init:
+Configure Amplitude by passing an object as the third argument to the init:

 ```js
 amplitude.getInstance().init("API_KEY", null, {